Intermodal Container Guide: Types, Uses, and Specifications

 Heated Intermodal Shipping Container

-Heated containers are temperature-controlled intermodal containers designed to carry temperature-sensitive goods, offering better protection in severe weather/climates situations.
+Heated containers are temperature-controlled intermodal containers designed to carry temperature-sensitive goods, offering better protection in severe weather/climate situations.

 Insulated containers